berthelemy/digital-learning-competencies/README.md

-# elearning-compentencies
+# eLearning Competency Framework
-A competency framework for the elearning industry
+A competency framework for and by the elearning industry

 ## Structure